addyosmani/backbone-fundamentals/README.md

 Think about the GMail web-client for a moment.
 When users initially load up the page on their first visit, Google can simply hide widgets such as the chat module until a user has indicated (by clicking 'expand') that they wish to use it.
 Through dynamic dependency loading, Google could load up the chat module only then, rather than forcing all users to load it when the page first initializes.
 This can improve performance and load times and can definitely prove useful when building larger applications.

-I've previously written a detailed article covering both AMD and other module formats and script loaders here (http://addyosmani.com/writing-modular-js) in case you'd like to explore this topic further.
+I've previously written [a detailed article](http://addyosmani.com/writing-modular-js) covering both AMD and other module formats and script loaders in case you'd like to explore this topic further.
 The takeaway is that although it's perfectly fine to develop applications without a script loader or clean module format in place, it can be of significant benefit to consider using these tools in your application development.

 ###Writing AMD modules with RequireJS

 As discussed above, the overall goal for the AMD format is to provide a solution for modular JavaScript that developers can use today.
-The two key concepts you need to be aware of when using it with a script-loader are a <code>define()</code> method for facilitating module definition and a <code>require()</code> method for handling dependency loading. <em>define()</em> is used to define named or unnamed modules based on the proposal using the following signature:</p>
+The two key concepts you need to be aware of when using it with a script-loader are a `define()` method for facilitating module definition and a `require()` method for handling dependency loading. `define()` is used to define named or unnamed modules based on the proposal using the following signature:

 ```javascript
 define(